asudie/Kernel_module/README.md

 # Kernel_module

-Source code is in src, patches are in 01 and 02
+Source code is in src, patches are in 01 and 02.

+All tasks are completed on a real machine.

 ## Task 1